-It’s definitely that time of the year again when many of us find ourselves with a lot of zucchini.
-Usually more than we know what to do with.
+It’s definitely that time of the year again when many of us find ourselves with more zucchini than we know what to do with.
 These delicious Zucchini Farro Fritters use a whole pound, so fear not!

-I have no particular reason to have this overabundance of zucchini problem.
-In truth, I live in a high-rise condo and can’t be trusted to keep any plant alive!
+I have no particular reason to have this overabundance of zucchini problem given that I live in a high-rise condo and can’t be trusted to keep any plant alive!
 (My Mother-in-Law even adopted my African Violets.
 And by adopted, I mean rescued.)
 And yet, I find myself with several bags of zucchini in the fridge each and every week.

 This zucchini problem is very similar to the aforementioned Butternut Squash Syndrome with the key difference being that I actually use them!
 I kicked off the season with these Zucchini Farro Fritters and slow roasted tomatoes several weeks ago but I’ve been too high on sugar to actually post them.